Federal income tax brackets · Tax year 2025 (filed)

 How do I calculate my 2025 tax?

 Apply each tax rate only to the income within that bracket.
-For example, a Single filer earning $75,000 in 2025 would owe approximately $11,414 in federal income tax (before credits), for an effective rate of 15.2%.
+For example, a Single filer with $75,000 of taxable income in 2025 would owe approximately $11,414 in federal income tax (before credits), for an effective rate of 15.2%.

 What is the difference between marginal and effective tax rate in 2025?